 Should we ask you to provide certain information by which you can be identified when using this website, then it will only be used in accordance with this privacy statement.

 Churches Together in Britain and Ireland may change this policy from time to time by updating this page.
 You should check this page from time to time to ensure that you are happy with any changes.
-This policy is effective from 25 May 2012.
+This policy was last updated on 14 March 2018.

 What we collect and how we use the information